fetchai/agents-aea/docs/skill-guide.md

 ## Step 6: Add the oef protocol

-Our agent does not have the oef protocol yet.
-Hence, we add it like so:
+Our agent does not have the oef protocol yet so let's add it.
 ```bash
 aea add protocol oef
 ```

 ## Step 7: Run the agent

-We first start an oef node (see the <a href="../connection/">connection section</a> for more details) in a separate terminal window:
+We first start an oef node (see the <a href="../connection/" target=_blank>connection section</a> for more details) in a separate terminal window.

 ```bash
 python scripts/oef/launch.py -c ./scripts/oef/launch_config.json
 ```

-We can then launch our agent:
+We can then launch our agent.
 ```bash
 aea run
 ```